By Rachel Ballard, RNC, BSN

-Everyone asks this question: How much money am I going to make?
+Everyone asks this question: How much money am I going to make as a Medical Assistant?
 Well, honestly I can say that I’m a bit disappointed with the salary ranges for medical assistants.
 Before I go into detail, I want you to remember that these numbers are ballpark – there are a lot of factors that will influence the salary you will receive.

-For instance, if you are certified (CMA) or registered (RMA) you should make more.
+For instance, if you are certified medical assistant (CMA) or registered medical assistant (RMA), you should make more.
 If you live in an area with a high cost of living, you should make more.
 If you have years of experience or specialized skills, you should expect a boost in pay.
 But, I still think it isn’t enough.
 I have a strong opinion about people who work their backsides off for little money and medical assistants often fit this description.
 Many of the hardest working medical assistants I know work for just a bit over minimum wage.

 One good factor I have to point out about making less money is that many medical assistants work steady, regular hours, so they have weekends and holidays off.
 The other factor you will have to consider is that different types of employers offer different salaries.